Over 2 million scientific papers are published every year (R).

 - It makes it even more important to be adaptable, humble, and willing to learn

-- It makes it laughable when people say “do your research”, and assume people who don’t think like them haven’t done research, are sheeple, dumb, or ignorant
+- It makes it arrogant to say “do your research”, and assume people who don’t think like them haven’t done research, are sheeple, dumb, or ignorant

 Information overload makes it difficult to know a truth with absolute certainty.
 Even Socrates supposedly admitted, “I know that I know nothing”.
 And that was before the internet, social media, and fake news.